CarsonDavis/CarsonDavis.github.io/_posts/2023-12-22-babys_first_cleaver.md

   </div>
 </div>

 Spoiler, the text came out awful.
 Thanks for nothing, PrusaSlicer.
 And the center staff is so anemic it barely supports itself.
+(P.S. click on the pictures if you wanna see them in all their glory)

 There's a 1 minute video at the bottom of the page that actually shows the iterations I made, but basically I enlarged the center staff and then did a lot of work on the text.
 I thought I could simply increase the size of the font, but that just looked ugly.
-Ultimately, I hand drew each letter with polygons so they would print better, and then carved out each one with a japanese craft knife under a microscope before finally painting.
+Ultimately, I hand drew half the letters with polygons so they would print better, and then carved out each one with a japanese craft knife under a microscope before finally painting.

 <div style="display: flex; justify-content: center; gap: 20px; align-items: center;">